sonugiri1043/CPP_STL/README.md

 ```

 # Deque std::deque
 Stands for Double Ended Queue. std::vector with efficient push_front and pop_front.

+The std::deque template provides a double-ended queue.
+Deques offer a similar interface to vectors, but additionally provide efficient insertion and deletion at the front of the data structure, as well as at the back.
+Thus, in addition to vector‘s push back and pop back, deques offer
+push front and pop front.
+Most vector operations are also available for deques, but be aware that deques are not guaranteed to be implemented internally as contiguous arrays.

 Do not use for
 * C-style contiguous storage (not guaranteed)